 🤝 Helped me to understand culture and groups much better.

 Lori Gottlieb’s book blew me away this year!
 As some of you might have noticed I am very interested in psychology, especially in our work environments.
-Also my wife is a psychologist, so therapy and all of those topics are almost a daily conversation topic.
 Going into the book I didn’t expect much, but the story and patients she talks about really touched me.
 I read it twice this year, that’s how good it is.